yarnthen/yarnthencohosking/_posts/2017-08-22-T24-BUILD-CONTROL-Package-Extraction-Using-Powershell-part-1.md

 ---
 layout: post
 title: "Extract a T24 BUILD.CONTROL Package using Powershell(Part 1): Introduction"
-excerpt: "This post teaches you how to use PowerShell to extract T24 (Temenos Core Banking Product) Build Control Package"
+excerpt: "This is post teaches you how to use PowerShell to extract T24 (Temenos Core Banking Product) Build Control Package"
-summary: "This post teaches you how to use PowerShell to extract T24 (Temenos Core Banking Product) Build Control Package"
+summary: "This is first of two posts to teach you how to use PowerShell to extract T24 (Temenos Core Banking Product) Build Control Package"
 categories: Tutorials
 tags: [Powershell, T24, BUILD.CONTROL, BCON, Temenos]
 comments: true